As the heart war rages during the time of the Judges of Israel there is precious little to be excited about.

 Ruth is a spiritual bright spot:

 Then she said, “Behold, your sister-in-law has gone back to her people and her gods; return after your sister-in-law.”
 But Ruth said, “Do not urge me to leave you or turn back from following you; for where you go, I will go, and where you lodge, I will lodge.
 Your people shall be my people, and your God, my God.
 Where you die, I will die, and there I will be buried.
 Thus may the LORD do to me, and worse, if anything but death parts you and me.” – Ruth 1:15-17

-Much is reported of the conditions women have faced through-out history.
+Much is reported about the hard conditions women have faced through-out history.
 Not so in Israel, where women were treated with dignity and respect.
 Even Jesus constructed His inner circle with women.
 Ruth is a bright spot in a very dark time in Israel’s history.
 She gives all women hope – in any culture – that by choosing refuge under the wings of God Most High results in honor and reward.